Columbus, GA is a STEAM Community

 For the students being recruited out of college, their new job is the culmination of hard work that began as part of their K-12 education.
 The Greater Columbus Georgia Success Ready program is the region’s Cradle-to-Career (C2C) Initiative and has been implemented to ensure there is a pipeline of workers ready to fill STEAM positions in the next decade and beyond.
 By the time a student enters the workforce, they may have completed a STEAM focused K-12 program in addition to graduating from a local college.

-STEAM talent is also coming out of the 11th Engineer Battalion based at Fort Benning, Georgia.
+STEAM talent is also coming out of the 11th Engineer Battalion based at Fort Moore, Georgia.
 There are approximately 1,300 soldiers leaving active duty every year and entering the regional workforce.
 Many are hired into the private sector, after being fully trained and tested in key positions.

 Support for STEAM Companies in Columbus